Welcome to Year 1!

 We have been practising handwriting daily in class following the cursive handwriting format.
 The children are now already beginning to use some of the diagonal and horizontal strokes needed to join letters and I am very pleased with their progress with this so far.

-This Weeks Learning Goals: Week of the 19th of November
+This Weeks Learning Goals: Week Beginning the 20th May

 Our class topic for the term is: